sd-brewer/sql-project/starting_with_data.md

 ### starting_with_data.md
 ---

 &nbsp;

+**PURPOSE**

+Develop questions about the data that can be analyzed using SQL queries

+&nbsp;

+**CONTENTS**

+**Exploration 1** : What percentage of unique visitors to the site make a purchase?
+**Exploration 2** : What are the top channelgroupings for each country?
+**Exploration 3** : What are the top 10 products based on unique visitor viewings?
+**Exploration 4** : How many visits did the top 10 unique site visitors make?
+**Exploration 5** : Do visitors who end up making a purchase spend more time on site?

+&nbsp;

-# Question 1 : what percentage of unique visitors to the site make a purchase?
+## Exploration 1 : What percentage of unique visitors to the site make a purchase?

 ### SQL Queries:
 ```SQL